 It is great that some progress has been made by using Pamoli Square so thanks to Morrisons and the Council for facilitating this.

-With the 2024 Festival in our minds we are reflecting on the part played by our sopnsors, without whom we could not run the festival, which has in turn sparked so many spin offs in new local activities.
+With the 2024 Festival in our minds we are reflecting on the part played by our sponsors, without whom we could not run the festival, which has in turn sparked so many spin offs in new local activities.

 We presently have two types of sponsor – the ones who pay and the ones who contribute a service for free.